Official symbols and emblems

 Desert Rose

-Sturt’s Desert Rose has been the floral emblem of the NT since 1974.
+Sturt’s desert rose has been the floral emblem of the NT since 1974.
 It is an arid plant which grows best in stony or rocky ground such as dry creek beds.

-The Desert Rose has had many botanical names in the past.
+The desert rose has had many botanical names in the past.

 It is a member of the cotton family, rather than the rose family.
 It was named after Charles Sturt who first collected it during his journey to Central Australia in 1844-45.
+Read about Charles Sturt on the Australian Dictionary of Biography website.

-The plant is found in the southern parts of the Territory, and is cultivated as a garden shrub in Alice Springs.
+The plant is found in the southern parts of the Territory and is cultivated as a garden shrub in Alice Springs.
 It can also be found in parts of South Australia, New South Wales and Queensland.

-The flowers look similar to the hibiscus, which belongs to the same family.
 The plant’s fruit is capsule-shaped and contains small seeds covered in short hair, which is a trait of the cotton family.

 Official emblem and flag guidelines